 The good news is that regular exercise can help reduce your risk of falls and keep you feeling strong, balanced, and healthy.
 With the right precautions and guidance, physical activity can be a safe and enjoyable part of your daily routine.

-How can exercise help manage the effects of Parkinson’s disease?
+How much does exercise reduce the risk of Parkinson's disease?

 Exercise has been found to reduce the risk of falling and other mobility issues associated with Parkinson's Disease.
 Regular physical activity can help improve balance, coordination, muscle strength, reaction time, and cognitive function, all of which are important for preventing falls in people with Parkinson's.
 Studies have also shown that exercise can reduce the impact of medications and side effects and improve quality of life.

 Exercise also has the potential to reduce the progression of Parkinson's Disease by reducing inflammation and oxidative stress.
 Studies have indicated that regular physical activity can improve neurological function, slow down disease progression, and even extend survival in some cases.
-Therefore, exercise should be regularly included in a person's lifestyle to help manage Parkinson's Disease.
+Therefore, exercise should be regularly included in a person's lifestyle to help reduce the risk of Parkinson's Disease.

 However, discussing any exercise plans with your healthcare provider to ensure that you are engaging in activities appropriate to your needs and abilities is important.
 Exercise can be an effective way to reduce the risk of falls and other mobility issues associated with Parkinson's Disease while at the same time improving quality of life.
 With proper guidance and precaution, physical activity can be a safe and beneficial part of your daily routine.